Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/AzureRM.Network.md

 Creates a new VPN client root certificate.

 ### [New-AzureRmVpnConnection](New-AzureRmVpnConnection.md)
-Creates a VpnConnection connecting a VpnGateway to a VpnSite.
+Creates a IPSec connection that connects a VpnGateway to a remote customer branch represented in RM as a VpnSite.

 ### [New-AzureRmVpnGateway](New-AzureRmVpnGateway.md)
-Creates a VpnGateway resource.
+Creates a Scalable VPN Gateway.

 ### [New-AzureRmVpnSite](New-AzureRmVpnSite.md)
-Creates a VpnSite resource representing a customer branch.
+Creates a new Azure VpnSite resource.
+This is an RM representation of customer branches that are uploaded to Azure for S2S connectivity with a Cortex virtual hub.

 ### [Remove-AzureRmApplicationGateway](Remove-AzureRmApplicationGateway.md)
 Removes an application gateway.